-An approach analogous to the IRB approach is used to determine the VaR for credit risk (total expected and unexpected losses).
-MAIB uses the one-factor correlation model adopted by the Basel Committee, which is a simplified method of estimating economic capital.
-Conceptually, this method uses a single systematic risk factor to determine the correlation between debtors, and is based on Monte Carlo simulations.
+An approach analogous to the IRB approach is used to determine the VAR for credit risk (total expected and unexpected losses).
+The bank uses the one-factor correlation model adopted, which conceptually, this method uses a single systematic risk factor to determine the correlation between debtors, and is based on Monte-Carlo simulations.
 It is assumed that the loans receive an appropriate distribution of correlations, which are pooled into a single common factor.

-The one-factor correlation model used by the bank is given by the formula below:
+The one-factor correlation model used of a factor used is calculated according to the formula::

-$$A = W Z + \sqrt{1 - W^2} E$$
+$$A = W \cdot Z + \sqrt{(1 - W^2)} \cdot E$$